-This is the assessment of the probability that the salmon river will be meeting its CL four years out of five (the management objective) in five years' time, with the latest results available in the most recent annual assessment report for E&W:
+This is the assessment of the probability that the salmon river will be meeting its CL four years out of five (the management objective) in five years' time.
+The information to answer these questions comes from the annual assessment process outlined in Section 8, with the latest results available in the most recent annual assessment report.